amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 Place parchment paper on your counter and flip dough out of the bowl or banneton.
 Once scored, carry the dough into the preheated pot, optionally mist with water, and cover with lid in oven.

+Keep oven at 500 degrees if you prefer a darker crust and bake covered for 20 minutes.

 For [Challenger Bread Pan](https://challengerbreadware.com/?ref=sourdoughathome):

 Flip dough straight onto the preheated base pan or use parchment paper.
-Score dough, add two ice cubes, cover with lid, and place in oven.
+Score dough, add two ice cubes if desired, cover with lid, and place in oven.

 Turn oven down to 450 degrees and bake covered for 20 minutes.